pshyong/Shibainu/doc/sprint 0/PB.md

 ## User Stories

 **Create a database with NoSQL:**
-- As a developer, I want to design and create a database so that forum users can post in their designated subpages
+- As a developer, I want to design and create a database so that we can store data required to host a forum.
 - Estimate: 8
 - Priority: Highest
 - Criteria of Satisfaction: